johanvanzijl/ragtime-migrator/README.md

 ================

 ragtime-migrator adds a few functions to [ragtime](https://github.com/weavejester/ragtime) which make working with SQL Databases easier.
-It also provides an implementation a specific implementation for PostgreSQL databases.
+It also provides a specific implementation for PostgreSQL databases.

 This is pretty much for my own use, but maybe someone will find it useful.